jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 10 - Architectural patterns & Models and time synchronisation.md

 - Symmetric mode

 ##### NTP Multicast Mode
 This is a low accuracy method for synchronising clocks that sends time to *other* time servers.
-It is
+It is supposed to be used on high-speed LANs or close together systems.
+A small delay is assumed for transmission (e.g. 35ms) and receivers do not reply.